TheCodingWarlock/interview_questions/junior_dev.md

 ## Questions
 <details><summary><b>Tell us  about yourself.</b></summary>
 <p>
-one of the best strategy is to focus on this employer and your fit for this job.
+one of the best strategy is to focus on the employer and your fit for this job.
 No body wants to know about your 10 cats.
 </p>
 </details>
 <details><summary><b>Other than study and programming, what you like to do during your free time.

->
+> show you have a life but keep it relevant to the job

 <details><summary><b>What is difference between overwriting and overloading in OOP.</b></summary>
 <p>